isx434324/kerberosproject/README.md

 ### Introduccion
 In an environment that provides network services, you use client programs to request services from server programs that are somewhere on the network.

+Kerberos is a network authentication protocol that provides strong authentication for client/server applications using secret-key cryptography.

+Kerberos comes because of the need of a communication between clients and the services provided using strong cryptography to prove the a client identity in a determined service .
+Kerberos was created by MIT (Massachusetts Institute of Technology) as a solution to the problems across an insecure network connection.

+After a client and server has used Kerberos to prove their identity, they can also encrypt all of their communications to assure privacy and data integrity as they go about their business.

 #### Kerberos Tickets
 In Kerberos, the service daemon allows you to login to a remote machine if you can